Making It Know

 Get inspired by the Ventura template

-2. Bree
+2. Adri

 When it comes to building a website for consulting or one-on-one projects, your goal should be to quickly communicate what you offer and what it’s like to work with you.
 Client relationships are personal—your clients need to trust you with something they care deeply about.

-This site for a website designer does a great job of summarizing Bree’s services and her approach to projects and clients.
+This site for a website designer does a great job of summarizing her services and her approach to projects and clients.
 Testimonials and examples from previous clients add weight to her expertise, and she makes it easy to book or get questions answered.

-Get inspired by the Bree template
+Get inspired by the Adri template

 3. Hales